 - Red: Emotionality

-Important: You don't always have to do it this way.
-But it's extremely helpful if you want to show, for example: "Communication was actually good – but emotionality significantly shifted after minute 25."
+Important: You don’t have to do it this way all the time.
+But it’s extremely helpful if you want to show, for example: “The communication was actually good – but the emotionality clearly shifted from minute 25.”

-Pro tip: If you use multiple layers, keep the lines rather coarse and use notes for context.
-Otherwise, it quickly appears "too technical."
+Pro tip: If you use multiple layers, keep the lines rather rough and use the notes for context.
+Otherwise, it quickly feels “too technical.”

 Notes: The small field that makes the biggest difference